The Foundational Pose as a Selection Mechanism for the Design of Tool-Wielding Multi-Finger Robotic Hands: Results Discussion

 \subsection{Sampling in a Two-Dimensional Design Space}

 We first sampled the palm's length, $d_2$, and the palm's width, $d_3$, while keeping other design parameters constant at their initial values.
 In this way, we can visualize the results in 3D plots and gain intuition.
-We chose three evaluation metrics: 1) tool motion range, defined as the tool's rotational magnitude along its path, 2) mean contact sliding speed, defined as the mean of all contacts' sliding speeds along a path, 3) maximum finger torque, defined as the maximum joint torque required to withstand $10$ N of contact force in the tool's cutting direction along a path.

-For metric 1), a larger value means better.
+We defined three metrics: \begin{enumerate} \item Tool motion range (TMR), defined as the tool's rotational magnitude along its path. \item Mean contact sliding speed (MSS), defined as the mean of all contacts' sliding speeds along their paths. \item Maximum finger torque (MFT), defined as the maximum joint torque required to withstand $10$ N of static force in the tool's cutting direction along a path. \end{enumerate} For metric 1), a larger value means better.
 For metrics 2) and 3), a smaller value means better.
-To facilitate comparisons, we normalized performances to dimensionless relative scores.
+To facilitate comparisons, we normalized the metrics to dimensionless scores.
 For each metric, the worst performance was linearly mapped to a score of $0$ and the best to $100$.
 Three FPs and three metrics yield nine scores.
-Treating all nine scores as one cost vector, we computed the Pareto front \cite{matlab_pareto}.
+Treating all nine scores as a cost vector, we computed the Pareto front \cite{matlab_pareto}.
+We also computed each candidate's mean score by averaging all nine scores.

-$785$ candidates were generated over $78,511$ RRT calls before termination due to consistently low sampling efficiency at $1\%$.
-As the sampling progressed, exponentially more samples were rejected.
+$785$ candidates, i.e., sampled hand designs that reached all FPs, were generated over $78,511$ RRT calls in this 2D design space before termination due to consistently low sampling efficiency at $1\%$.
+Shown in Fig. \ref{fig:results_eta} top left, as the sampling progressed, exponentially more samples were rejected.
 This was because the candidates gradually filled in the connected part of the feasible design space where the initial candidate was located, without spreading outside the space or overlapping with each other.
 Hence, more candidates mean less remaining room for new candidates.
 The standardized design space has a volume of $1$.
 If each candidate represents a circle with a radius of half minimum distance between any two candidates, the candidates would occupy about $68.50 \%$ of the volume.